Skip to main content

 2. The isolator casing showed external corrosion and discolouration.

-4. The wiring run from the DB board through conduit tested normal, with no degradation, which ruled out the contractor's cable theory.
+4. The wiring run from the DB board through conduit tested normal, with no degradation, which ruled the cable out entirely.

 What we found

-Fourteen years of moisture and airborne chemical fumes had corroded the isolator contacts.
-The pitting created a weak connection in the power path.
-Under compressor load the weak point drew more, and the voltage drop grew until it crossed the breaker's tolerance and tripped.
-On humid days the corrosion drew current worse, which is why the trips spiked in the afternoon.
+Years of moisture and airborne chemical fumes had let corrosion build at the isolator's cable-gland entry, where the power cable enters the box.
+Moisture had wicked in along the cable sheath at that entry point, not through the switch contacts themselves.
+That weakened connection heated up under compressor load, and once it heated enough, the breaker tripped.
+On humid days the corrosion let more moisture through, which is why the trips spiked in the afternoon.
 The wiring behind the isolator was intact.
 The conduit had shielded it from the same exposure.

 What fixed it

 We set out two options.
-The first was to clean and re-torque the existing contacts as a short-term fix.
-The second was to swap the whole switch for an IP-rated enclosure built for industrial sites.
+The first was to reseal the existing cable-gland entry as a short-term fix.
+The second was to replace the cable gland with a fully sealed industrial-rated entry point, along with a fresh weatherproof isolator box.
 The original residential-grade isolator was never suited to a factory wall exposed to fumes and moisture.
-With fourteen years of corrosion and pitting, cleaning would have bought only a few months.
-The full swap was the lasting fix.
-After fitting it, we ran the unit under sustained compressor load and checked the voltage across the new contacts to confirm no drop.
+With fourteen years of corrosion at that entry, resealing alone would have bought only a few months.
+The full replacement was the lasting fix.
+After fitting it, we ran the unit under sustained compressor load and confirmed the connection stayed cool and stable throughout.

 Outcome